iqbalzayn01/iqbalzayn01/README.md

 ### Hey there! 👋,

-I'm Iqbal Zayyan, a Full-Stack Developer skilled in designing and building modern web applications using the MERN stack.
-I specialize in creating intuitive user interfaces and seamless user experiences.
-I'm comfortable working independently or as part of a team and have a strong passion for learning.
+I'm Iqbal Zayyan, a skilled Full-Stack Developer specializing in creating modern web applications using the MERN stack and other technologies.
+I focus on designing intuitive user interfaces and seamless user experiences.
+I'm comfortable working independently or collaboratively and have a strong passion for continuous learning.

 Current version:
 https://iqbalzayn01.vercel.app/